“You know what, I respect women. I love women. I respect them so much that I completely stay away from them.”

 50-59 This movie isn’t intolerable but it’s not blowing my mind either.
 I’m trying really hard to get some sort of enjoyment out of this.
 (Wind River, Tommy Boy, Death Note, True Memoirs of an International Assassin, The Great Wall)

 40-49 This movie is just mediocre.
 It’s not doing anything other than the bare minimal, so morbidly boring that sometimes I’m actually angry I watched this.
 (Pirates of the Caribbean: Dead Men Tell No Tales, Power Rangers, Underworld: Evolution, Batman & Robin, Bloodsport)

 30-39 Definitely worse than mediocre, the 30′s ironically define the 1930′s, full of depression, lack of accomplishments, poverty and just so dumb.
-(Most Likely to Die, Independence Day: Resurgence, The Crow: City of Angels, Centurion, Planet of the Apes)
+(High-Rise, Most Likely to Die, Independence Day: Resurgence, The Crow: City of Angels, Centurion)

 0-19 Watching this movie resulted in one or more of the following: seizure, loss of brain cells, falling asleep/unconsciousness, feel you wasted your time/day, accomplished nothing for you, left the movie knowing less about it then you did going into it, constantly asking yourself why you came to see this movie, or near-death experience.
 In short, staring at a wall was just as entertaining as watching this movie.
 This movie deserved a sticker or a label that said, “WARNING: EXTREME AMOUNT OF SUCKAGE.”
 (The Coed and the Zombie Stoner, The Forbidden Dimensions, Cyborg, Outcast, Sabotage)